Lindsay Phillips – Director of Elections

-Answers to Frequently Asked Questions November 3, 2020 General Election
+Answers to Frequently Asked Questions about the November 8, 2022 Statewide General Election

 Can I vote by mail?